albuch/sbt-dependency-check/README.md

 dependencyCheckNodeAuditAnalyzerUseCache | Sets whether the Node Audit Analyzer will cache results.
 Cached results expire after 24 hours. | true dependencyCheckNPMCPEAnalyzerEnabled | Sets whether the or not the _experimental_ NPM CPE Analyzer should be used. | true dependencyCheckYarnAuditAnalyzerEnabled | Sets whether the Yarn Audit Analyzer should be used.
 This analyzer requires yarn and an internet connection.
-Use `dependencyCheckNodeAuditSkipDevDependencies` to skip dev dependencies. | true dependencyCheckNuspecAnalyzerEnabled | Sets whether or not the .NET Nuget Nuspec Analyzer will be used. | true dependencyCheckNugetConfAnalyzerEnabled | Sets whether the _experimental_ .NET Nuget packages.config Analyzer will be used. | false dependencyCheckCocoapodsEnabled | Sets whether or not the _experimental_ Cocoapods Analyzer should be used. | true
+Use `dependencyCheckNodeAuditSkipDevDependencies` to skip dev dependencies. | true dependencyCheckPathToYarn | Sets the path to the Yarn executable. |
+dependencyCheckNuspecAnalyzerEnabled | Sets whether or not the .NET Nuget Nuspec Analyzer will be used. | true dependencyCheckNugetConfAnalyzerEnabled | Sets whether the _experimental_ .NET Nuget packages.config Analyzer will be used. | false dependencyCheckCocoapodsEnabled | Sets whether or not the _experimental_ Cocoapods Analyzer should be used. | true